Mirceam94/patchy/README.md

 * 16 bit immediate

 The above allows for Patchy to have up to 256 instructions, and access up to 16 registers.
-Currently there are less than 32 instructions, but this leaves plenty of room for expansion.
+Currently there are 33 instructions, but this leaves plenty of room for expansion.
 For the time being there are no immediate/RAM specialised instructions beyond Register<->RAM/I interaction, but in the future there is plenty of room left over for things like ADDI, INM, STRI, etc.